IMSMWU/RClickhouse/Readme.md

 ## Usage

 #### Create a DBI Connection:

 > *Note:* please be aware that {RClickhouse} doesn't use a HTTP interface in order to communicate with Clickhouse.
-Thus, You may use the native interface port (by default 9000) instead of the HTTPS interface (8123).
+Thus, You may use the native interface port (by default 9000) instead of the HTTP interface (8123).

 ``` r
 con <- DBI::dbConnect(RClickhouse::clickhouse(), host="example-db.com")